yanlynnnnn/tp/docs/DeveloperGuide.md

 **UC03: Edit a task**

-**Preconditions: Task exists in task list**
+**Preconditions: Task exists in TaskSchedule**

 **Guarantees: Task specified by user gets edited**

 **MSS**

-1. User requests to list all tasks
+1. User requests to list all tasks.
-2. GrAB3 shows a list of tasks
+2. GrAB3 shows a list of tasks from TaskSchedule.
-3. User requests to edit a specific task in the list
+3. User requests to edit a specific task in TaskSchedule.
-4. GrAB3 edits the description of the task
+4. GrAB3 edits the description of the task.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The TaskSchedule is empty.

   Use case ends.